My Tokyo Guide

 Nestled between Roppongi and Tokyo Tower, Azabu-juban is a surprisingly laid-back neighborhood considering its central location.
 With an old-school atmosphere that retains its Edo period roots, this upscale residential area boasts some of the highest rents in the city.

-Despite that, the traditional Azabu-juban Shopping District feels unpretentious and down-to-earth, occupied by centuries old shops along with chic boutiques and cafes.
+Despite that, the traditional Azabu-juban Shopping District feels unpretentious and down-to-earth, occupied by long-established shops alongside modern boutiques and cafes.
 Azabu-juban is also home to several embassies, making it a popular place of residence for diplomats and globally-minded people.
 This synergy between traditional and metropolitan gives the neighborhood a truly one-of-a-kind feel.

 The closest access point is Azabu-juban Station, accessible via the Tokyo Metro Namboku Line and the Toei Oedo Line.